Election-Tech-Initiative/electionguard/docs/elections/College_Park_Maryland_2023.md

 * Encrypted contest data (write-ins, overvotes/undervotes, extended data)

 !!! abstract "The [MITRE Requirements document](/images/college-park-verifier-requirements.pdf) outlines in detail the 2.0 encryption and election record capabilities adopted by their verifier for College Park and will be linked to as soon as it is published."

+!!! tip "Run the verifier yourself!"
+    If you want to run the MITRE verifier yourself, [follow the instructions here](https://mitre.github.io/ElectionGuardVerifier1X.jl/index.html).
+When the election results are published, [the election record will be available at the confirmation code lookup website](https://app.enhancedvoting.com/results/public/cc/CollegePark/nov23).

 ## Survey and Feedback from Voters